Audition & Portfolio Review

 Jazz

-Two contrasting pieces, with at least one of the two pieces composed by a jazz musician such as Charlie Parker, Duke Ellington, Sonny Rollins, Miles Davis, Thelonius Monk, Herbie Hancock, etc.
+Two contrasting pieces, with at least one of the two pieces composed by a jazz musician such as Charlie Parker, Duke Ellington, Sonny Rollins, Miles Davis, Thelonius, Herbie Hancock, etc.

-Recording guidelines: You may submit a video of you playing with a live small jazz ensemble or a “play along recording” consisting of bass, drums and chord instrument (guitar or piano).
+Recording guidelines: You may submit a video of you playing or singing with a live small jazz ensemble or a “play along recording” consisting of bass, drums and chord instrument (guitar or piano).
 Please use the guidelines above.
+Please do not submit only unaccompanied recordings, as we need to evaluate the student's sense of rhythm in two contrasting pieces.
+One unaccompanied third piece can be submitted as an extra piece.

 Please Note: If you have no previous small jazz ensemble experience, you may audition by playing two contrasting pieces in any style.
 At least one of the pieces should demonstrate your ability to play in a strict metric style (no rubato, no tempo shifts).